 We keep track of your iConsumer stock that we haven’t yet delivered to you.
 The stock you earn goes through three phases.

 First, it may be pending.
 For instance, it'll be pending if you earned stock through shopping, and your purchase may still be reversed.
-Or perhaps stock you've earned through referrals is pending because the person you referred has a purchase that may still be returned and therefore reversed.
+Or perhaps stock you've gotten through referrals is pending because the person you referred has a purchase that may still be returned and therefore reversed.
+Or, we may not have an open, effective, qualified offering, which means that we're not allowed to offer or issue you shares.

-The second phase: once purchases or membership are final and irreversible, we call your stock "earned."
+The second phase: once purchases or membership are final and irreversible, and we have an effective offering, we call your stock "earned."

 The third phase: we actually deliver the stock by issuing and transferring